undergrad-partner-school

 At Emory University, there are many amenities that make life on campus pleasant and safe.

-24/7 emergency phone and alarm devices are available.
-The dormitory entrances are electronically operated.
-There is a security patrol available 24/7.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+Dormitory entrances at the school are electronically operated.
+There is a 24-hour security patrol.
 The late-night transport/escort service is available.

 All in all, campus life at Emory University is rich and vibrant and provides everything most students need.